gacelita/ventas/README.md

 At the moment, ventas is unfit for its purpose.
 However, if you are a developer and just want to see the project in action, read on.

 You need to have  `git`, `sassc` and `leiningen` installed.
-You also need access to a Datomic database.
+You also need access to a Datomic database and an ElasticSearch instance.
+(See [Setting up a local environment with docker-compose](#setting-up-a-local-environment-with-docker-compose) if you feel comfortable with Docker)

 First `clone` the project, `cd` into it, and install the frontend dependencies: